 Each "discounted contribution" (DC) is computed by dividing the contribution paid by the "discount interest rate factor" for the discount period.
-The computation of the "discount interest rate factor" is based on the Required Interest Rate (RIR) entered in item 2.
+The computation of the

+Part E.4 Item by Item Instructions for Schedule A "discount interest rate factor" is based on the Required Interest Rate (RIR) entered in item 2.
 Thus, for example, if the RIR is 6.30%, the "discount interest rate factor" is 1.0630.
 The "discount period" (DP) is the number of days from the date the contribution was paid back to the date entered in item 3(a).
 As part of the exponent in the formula, the "discount period" adjusts the "discount interest rate factor" for periods of different durations.
 One year is 365/365 or 1.
 (The formula assumes a 365-day year.)